AztecProtocol/aztec-connect-bridges/README.md

 1. In the first one it is expected that you call convert function directly on the bridge contract.
    This allows for simple debugging because execution traces are simple.
    Disadvantage of this approach is that you have take care of transferring tokens to and from the bridge (this is handle by the DefiBridgeProxy contract in the production environment).
-   This type of test can be considered to be a unit test and an example of such a test is [here](https://github.com/AztecProtocol/aztec-connect-bridges/blob/master/src/test/bridges/example/ExampleUnit.t.sol).
+   This type of test can be considered to be a unit test and an example of such a test is [here](./src/test/bridges/example/ExampleUnit.t.sol).

-2. In the second approach we construct a `bridgeCallData`, we mock proof data and verifier's response and we pass this data directly to the RollupProcessor's `processRollup(...)` function.
+2. In the second approach we construct a `bridgeCallData`, we mock proof data and verifier's response, and we pass this data directly to the RollupProcessor's `processRollup(...)` function.
    The purpose of this test is to test the bridge in an environment that is as close to the final deployment as possible without spinning up all the rollup infrastructure (sequencer, proof generator etc.).
-   This test can be considered an end-to-end test of the bridge and an example of such a test is [here](https://github.com/AztecProtocol/aztec-connect-bridges/blob/master/src/test/bridges/example/ExampleE2E.t.sol).
+   This test can be considered an end-to-end test of the bridge and an example of such a test is [here](./src/test/bridges/example/ExampleE2E.t.sol).

 We encourage you to first write all tests as unit tests to be able to leverage simple traces while you are debugging the bridge.
 Once you make the bridge work in the unit tests environment convert the relevant tests to E2E.